MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns the delay, in milliseconds, which the mouse cursor must hover over an item before it is selected.
 If the return value is -1, then the hover time is the default hover time.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_GetHoverTime](http://msdn.microsoft.com/library/windows/desktop/bb761296), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_GetHoverTime](http://msdn.microsoft.com/library/windows/desktop/bb761296), as described in the Windows SDK.

 ### Example
 <!-- TODO: review snippet reference  [!CODE [NVC_MFC_CListCtrl#19](../CodeSnippet/VS_Snippets_Cpp/NVC_MFC_CListCtrl#19)]  -->